yanyanggithub/DEBM/README.md

 # Deep Energy-Based Models (DEBM)
 Work in progress...
-It is a repository of testing ideas on energy based models (e.g. Boltzmann machines) to discover and learn patterns in data.
+It is a repository to test ideas on energy modeling for image generation (e.g. Boltzmann machines, denoising diffusion).

 ---
 At the moment, this repo has got only some basic stuff as the following...